AMReX-Fusion/Furnace/Docs/source/development.rst

 Coding Conventions
 ==================

-Castro development should do its best to adhere to the following coding style guidelines.
+Furnace development should do its best to adhere to the following coding style guidelines.

 General